Hr-kutsarov/mlt-mern/README.md

 ## Why MongoDB and not PostgreSQL for example?

 There is no need for relational databases.
-Quick reminder to use KISS today.
-And if ever needed it can also support object relationships without applying the so necessary algorithms used by relational databases.
+Event has time and place, User has ID.
+Ticket is created by combining the time and place with the user's unique identifiers.
+User can access their profile and extend the ticket so it can be scanned at venues.

 ## What do you get from MongoDB?